Bunkeflo FF

 Bunkeflo FF is a Swedish football club located in Bunkeflostrand.

 Background

-Bunkeflo FF plays in Division 5 Skåne Sydvästra A which is the seventh tier of Swedish football.
+Bunkeflo FF plays in Division 4 Skåne Sydvästra A which is the sixth tier of Swedish football.
 They play their home matches at Brovallen in Bunkeflostrand.

 In 2015 the average attendance was 41 persons.
 The team won the qualification against Stehag and were promoted to division 5.

+In 2024 the club reached a historic 6th place in Division 4.